oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

     - In order to draw over other applications screens, The draw overlay permission needed to be enabled.

-    - For Samsung devices, The following code is intended to show the screen that requests this permission.
+    - For other devices than Xiaomi, The following code is intended to show the screen that requests this permission.
 Also, it sets key **autoClickPerm** to **"1"** in the shared preference, to signal the accessibility service to perform auto-click on the slider button.

       ![img]({{ '/assets/images/ermac_10.png' | relative_url }}){: .center-image }*(**Request Overlay Permission**)*